Mayor's Working Groups

 Watch the meetings on your own time at the below links:

-On September 23, the task force presented their initial report to the mayor and Chief of Police Gerald Smith.
+On November 23, the task force compiled and presented their final report.
 You can read that report here.
+Read the mayor's statement on the final report here.

 |Councilwoman Ellen Robertson|